zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

 #### Function: Extracting display name

-[PICTURE]
+{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/genai-howto-functioncalling/GetCurrentUserName_Function.jpg" >}}

 For this example, we will call the new microflow `GetCurrentUserName_Function`.

 1. Start with the `Retrieve Objects` action, where you can use the following modifications as an example:
     * Source: `From database`